Chocolat (2000 film): Critical reception

 The film received a mixture of reviews from critics with some critics dismissive of the film's tone.
-The review aggregator website Rotten Tomatoes reported that 62% of 117 critics gave the film a positive review, with an average rating of 5.99/10.
+The review aggregator website Rotten Tomatoes reported that 63% of 119 critics gave the film a positive review, with an average rating of 6/10.
 The website's critical consensus states, "Chocolat is a charmingly light-hearted fable with a lovely performance by Binoche".
-On Metacritic, which uses a normalized rating system, the film holds a 64/100 rating, based on 31 reviews, indicating "generally favorable reviews".
+On Metacritic, which uses a normalized rating system, the film holds a 64/100 rating, based on 31 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Chicago Tribune critic Michael Wilmington called Chocolat "a delightful confection, a cream-filled (and slightly nutty) bon-bon of a [...] tantalizing, delectable and randy movie of melting eroticism and toothsome humor."
 He felt that the film "is a feast of fine actors – and every one of them is a joy to watch."
 Similarly, Peter Travers from Rolling Stone declared the project "a sinfully scrumptious bonbon [...]
 Chocolat may be slight, but don't discount Hallstrom's artful finesse [...]
 Except for some indigestible whimsy Chocolat is yummy."
 Roger Ebert, writing for the Chicago Sun-Times, gave the film three out of four stars.
 He found the film was "charming and whimsical, and Binoche reigns as a serene and wise goddess."
-New York Posts Lou Lumenick called Chocolat "the soothing cinematic equivalent of a warm cup of decadently rich cocoa," led by "melt-in-your-mouth performances" from Binoche, Molina and Dench.